 Lone wolf terrorism is typically defined as an individual “acting alone or with one or two others, without specific instructions, with a political motivation but no formal ties to an organization.”15 Usually the “perpetrator is a long-term resident in the target country and has completed the process of radicalization there”.16

-In today’s divided world, there has been a spike in homegrown and lone wolf terrorism not just in the U.S., but across Europe as well.
+In today’s divided world, there has been a spike in homegrown and lone-wolf terrorism not just in the U.S., but across Europe as well.
 According to a recent study, 73% of attacks in Europe and North America were carried out by homegrown terrorists over the past three years.16 These amateur, minimally-involved threats are often the hardest to detect and almost impossible to foil.
 Thus, security teams must increasingly be on the lookout for potential threats within their organizations—whether amid their employees or amid their employees’ networks.

-Recent homegrown terrorist attacks—notably the 2017 Las Vegas attack, the 2017 Manchester attack, the 2016 Orlando attack, and the 2016 Nice attack, resulted in over 200 fatalities and hundreds more injuries.
+Recent homegrown terrorist attacks—notably the 2017 Las Vegas attack, the 2017 Manchester attack, the 2016 Orlando attack, and the 2016 Nice attack, resulted in over 200 fatalities and hundreds of more injuries.
 Of the 100 terror attacks in the U.S. since 9/11, 87 have been homegrown terrorist attacks.16 However, extremist violence does not just come in the form of radicalized foreign Islamists.
 Of the three terrorist attacks that occurred in New York City in 2017, each terrorist was a legal immigrant to the U.S. and had been radicalized on U.S. soil.
-Further, the lone wolf shooter during the October 1, 2017 Las Vegas massacre was similarly homegrown—and wasn’t not even from an immigrant background.
+Further, the lone wolf shooter during October 1, 2017, Las Vegas massacre was similarly homegrown—and wasn’t not even from an immigrant background.
 In fact, more Americans have been killed by native white U.S. men in 2017 than by any radical Islamists.17 Furthermore according to New America, between 2001 and 2015, more Americans were killed by homegrown right-wing extremists than by Islamist terrorists.17 More disturbingly, none of these terrorists offered many clues to their intentions.
 As such, it’s important to stay vigilant and open-minded about who could be a potential assailant.

 Although lone wolf terrorism is difficult to prevent, insight into an individual’s mental health can provide some telling clues.
 One study found a lone wolf is 13.5 times more likely to have a mental illness than a terrorist acting within an organization.15 It’s thus critical that corporate security teams work closely with their respective human resources departments to stay informed of any potential red flags.
 Employers should offer free psychological assessments and relevant mental health resources for employees.
-Human resources departments should additionally conduct regular check-ins to ensure employees are reasonably content and don’t appear to be at-risk of violence or the victims of violence at home.
-Employees should further be encouraged to report any concerns or complaints of suspicious behaviour—whether observed within the organization or externally—whereby security teams can conduct proper follow up and, if necessary, investigations.
+Human resources departments should additionally conduct regular check-ins to ensure employees are reasonably content and don’t appear to be at risk of violence or the victims of violence at home.
+Employees should further be encouraged to report any concerns or complaints of suspicious behaviour—whether observed within the organization or externally—whereby security teams can conduct proper follow-up and, if necessary, investigations.
 Finally, in terms of response protocol, corporate security teams should always be prepared with on-the-ground security personnel in the event that an attack does take place.

 At Resolver, we understand how important it is to ensure your employees, customers, supply chain, brand, and shareholders are safe—that’s why over 1000 of the world’s largest companies use us to protect what matters.